AdrienFabre/CV/README.md

 ### Fast Learner - Adaptive

-Being a Fast Leaner and Adaptative helped me to deeply understand new languages and how entire stacks work together.
+Being a Fast Leaner and Adaptative helps me to deeply understand new languages and how entire stacks work together.

 I went to live in Russia as part of my business studies.
 When I arrived, I knew only the alphabet, I was determined to have a work experience there, so I seized all opportunities to improve my language skills and to understand the culture, I took additional courses, I offered a lot of language exchanges and I went to plenty of meetups.
 I impressed the locals, I grew my network and I got a working experience at [Schneider Electric](https://www.schneider-electric.co.uk/en/) in marketing.